 2021: Success & Challenges

-But these victories face continued challenges at the national, state and local levels.
+These victories face continued challenges at the national, state and local levels.
 The GOP's continued lies about the legitimacy of the Biden Administration and voter suppression efforts across the country threaten the fundamental health of our democratic system.
-And the 2021 Florida Legislative session's determination to walk back individual and collective rights offers a glaring reminder of all the work yet to do to end the Republican lock on the Florida statehouse and legislature.
+And the 2021 Florida Legislative session's determination to walk back individual and collective rights offered a glaring reminder of all the work yet to do to end the Republican lock on the Florida statehouse and legislature.

-Just as Biden was quick to begin undoing the damage of Trump's regime, so we can turn around policy and priorities in Florida and nationally by electing leadership that reflects our values, and speaking out about the issues we care about.
-Learn more and get involved!
+Just as Biden was quick to begin undoing the damage of Trump's regime, so we can turn around policy and priorities in Florida and nationally by speaking out about the issues and electing leadership that reflects our values.
+Learn more below and get involved!

 Send a Tweet about an #issue to your @elected official